20lives/dmote/doc/options-main.md

 Each heading in this document represents a recognized configuration key in the main body of a YAML file for a DMOTE variant.
 Other documents cover special sections of this one in more detail.

-## Section `keycaps`
+## Section `keys`

-Keycaps are the plastic covers placed over the switches.
-Their shape is determined [here](options-nested.md), not in this section.
+Keys, that is keycaps and electrical switches, are not the main focus of this application, but they influence the shape of the case.

 ### Parameter `preview`

-If `true`, include models of the keycaps.
-This is intended for illustration in development.
-The models are not good enough for printing.
+If `true`, include models of the keycaps in place on the keyboard.
+This is intended for illustration as you work on a design, not for printing.

-## Section `switches`

-Electrical switches close a circuit when pressed.
-They cannot be printed.
-This section specifies how much space they need to be mounted.

-### Parameter `style`

-The switch type.
-One of:

-- `alps`: ALPS style switches, including Matias.
-- `mx`: Cherry MX style switches.

-### Parameter `travel`
+### Parameter `styles`

-The distance in mm that a keycap can travel vertically when mounted on a switch.
+Here you name all the types of keys on the keyboard, including their switches, keycaps, and other properties.
+These names are then used elsewhere, as described [here](options-nested.md).

+Key properties determine what kind of holes are cut out of the mounting plate, for the switches.
+If the keyboard is curved, these properties also help determine the spacing between key mounts.
+In addition, negative space is reserved for the movement of the keycap: A function of switch height, switch travel, and keycap shape.

+The properties correspond to the parameters of the [`dmote-keycap`](https://github.com/veikman/dmote-keycap) library and are documented in that project.

 ## Special section `key-clusters`